harshbhuta38/Student-Academic-Performance-Prediction/README.md

 # Student-Academic-Performance-Prediction
-It is machine learning model used to predict student's performance.
+It is machine learning model used to predict student's performance based on a number of attributes.

 ## Algorithms Used:
 * SVM